Automating Insurance Claims Processing on Legacy Desktop Systems

 The maintenance burden for claims automation using traditional RPA is among the highest in any industry.
 Claims systems receive regular updates.
 Each update potentially breaks multiple bots.
 The edge cases that were not covered during initial testing surface gradually over months, each requiring investigation and a fix.

 Intelligent navigation.
-Claims workflows involve conditional logic: different screens for different claim types, different fields for different states, different workflows for different coverage types.
-A computer use agent navigates these branches by understanding the visual context, rather than requiring hard-coded paths for every possible scenario.
+Claims workflows branch: different screens for different claim types, different fields for different states, different workflows for different coverage.
+Deterministic paths cover the known branches; the agent steps in for the ones that were never mapped, reading the visual context rather than needing a hard-coded path for every scenario.

-Error handling.
+Accuracy.
 Claims data has strict accuracy requirements.
 A wrong entry can delay processing, trigger a compliance issue, or result in incorrect payment.
-The agent verifies each entry by checking the screen state after every action, catching errors before they propagate.
+Each entry is verified against the screen state after it is made, catching errors before they propagate.

 For insurance companies and claims processing outsourcers, the economic case is straightforward.
 Claims processing is high-volume, labor-intensive, and running on systems that are not going to be replaced anytime soon.
 Automation that works reliably on these legacy desktop systems reduces processing time, improves accuracy, and scales without proportional headcount growth.